ppy/osu-wiki/news/2024/2024-06-20-osu-catch-world-cup-2024-semifinals-recap.md

 Argentina and Finland are two teams that have managed to bring their best rosters of all time to the table.
 Both of these teams have never managed to reach the winners' bracket Semifinals.
 They now face off for a podium spot in this years' CWC.
 This match is actual history making as one of these teams will guarantee themselves a spot in the history books as a first-time podium finisher.

-Both teams win their first two picks as Finland found a bit of a weakness for the Argentinian team on the mixed mod bracket.
+Both teams win their first two picks as Finland found a bit of a weakness for the Argentinian team on the mixed mod bracket ([00:05:14](https://www.twitch.tv/videos/2172930270?t=0h5m14s)).
 Funnily enough, it were their neighbours Denmark that already showed this weakness in the round of 32 as they were also able to get two points against team Argentina on this mod bracket.

 In the exact same turn of events, Finland were also not able to win any more maps.
 They had no more answers to anything brought to the table, as Argentina won five more maps in a row.
-These wins included a full combo from [-Story-](https://osu.ppy.sh/users/8172283) on [HD1](https://osu.ppy.sh/beatmapsets/2195023#fruits/4644254), double 1 miss scores from [SirGonzaxz](https://osu.ppy.sh/users/17309439) and -Story- on [DT2](https://osu.ppy.sh/beatmapsets/2195073#fruits/4644348), 1 miss from [VelperK](https://osu.ppy.sh/users/348467) on [MM1](https://osu.ppy.sh/beatmapsets/2195217#fruits/4644675), full combo from SirGonzaxz on [HR3](https://osu.ppy.sh/beatmapsets/2195044#fruits/4644295) and a full combo from -Story- on [NM4](https://osu.ppy.sh/beatmapsets/2195020#fruits/4644247).
+These wins included a full combo from [-Story-](https://osu.ppy.sh/users/8172283) on [HD1](https://osu.ppy.sh/beatmapsets/2195023#fruits/4644254) ([00:21:51](https://www.twitch.tv/videos/2172930270?t=0h22m51s)), double 1 miss scores from [SirGonzaxz](https://osu.ppy.sh/users/17309439) and [-Story-](https://osu.ppy.sh/users/8172283) on [DT2](https://osu.ppy.sh/beatmapsets/2195073#fruits/4644348) ([00:28:42](https://www.twitch.tv/videos/2172930270?t=0h28m42s)), 1 miss from [VelperK](https://osu.ppy.sh/users/348467) on [MM1](https://osu.ppy.sh/beatmapsets/2195217#fruits/4644675) ([00:33:31](https://www.twitch.tv/videos/2172930270?t=0h33m31s)), full combo from [SirGonzaxz](https://osu.ppy.sh/users/17309439) on [HR3](https://osu.ppy.sh/beatmapsets/2195044#fruits/4644295) ([00:39:56](https://www.twitch.tv/videos/2172930270?t=0h39m56s)) and a full combo from [-Story-](https://osu.ppy.sh/users/8172283) on [NM4](https://osu.ppy.sh/beatmapsets/2195020#fruits/4644247) ([00:47:41](https://www.twitch.tv/videos/2172930270?t=0h47m41s)).

 Argentina have now managed to knock down seed 2 Poland and seed 3 Finland to secure themselves their maiden CWC podium.
 They came into the tournament as outsiders but have definitely shown what they are capable off and are becoming favourites to challenge the United States for the victory this year.
-The depth in skill between -Story- (the highest-ranked player in this CWC), SirGonzaxz (the prodigy) and VelperK (the veteran) seems to be inexhaustible.
+The depth in skill between [-Story-](https://osu.ppy.sh/users/8172283) (the highest-ranked player in this CWC), [SirGonzaxz](https://osu.ppy.sh/users/17309439) (the prodigy) and [VelperK](https://osu.ppy.sh/users/348467) (the veteran) seems to be inexhaustible.
 Let's see where their fairy-tale run ends.

 ---